gsl-lite/gsl-lite/doc/Features.md

     return result;
 }
 ```
-The destructor of the local object `_` will call `std::fclose( file )`, regardless of whether the function returns normally or was
+The destructor of the local object `_` will call `std::fclose( file )` regardless of whether the function returns normally or is
 interrupted by an exception.
 This ensures that the `file` handle does not leak.